etcd-io/etcd/Documentation/learning/glossary.md

 ## Revision

-A 64-bit cluster-wide counter that is incremented each time the keyspace is modified.
+A 64-bit cluster-wide counter that starts at 1 and is incremented each time the keyspace is modified.

 ## Role